onaci/go-echo/README.md

     go run echo.go -p 8080

 Click [http://localhost:8080/hello](http://localhost:8080/hello?q=world)
-and the response should be
+and the response should be similar to this:

     {
         "Body": {